LordOfDragons/dragengine/README.md

 Game projects do not link against the game engine and thus are not affected by the license.
 They can use any license they see fit.

-In a nutshell this means: __If you create a game, no matter if commercial or not, you are free to choose your license.__
+In a nutshell this means: __If you create a game, no matter if commercial or not__ __, you do not have to worry about licensing at all.__

 # Building Linux